SoufianeDataFan/Self-adaptive-learning-model-skeleton/README.md

 ## Business perspective:

 Interruption of connectivity can happen due to the failure of some nodes in a telecommunication network.
-Ensuring reliable network connectivity is curial for these companies since it can harm their brand if it happens repetitively.
+Ensuring reliable network connectivity is curial since it can harm the brand of the company if it happens repetitively.
 For this purpose, the engineers should conduct preventive maintenance actions on different nodes of the network that are spread on an expansive area.

 The challenge here for the maintenance managers is to prioritize the nodes with the highest fault severity level 1, 2, or 3 (imagine these nodes are in different locations, it's very time consuming).